Missouri Mechanics Lien Frequently Asked Questions

 For owner-occupied residential projects of 4 units of less, only parties with a direct contract with the owner-occupier may assert a mechanic’s lien unless the owner has signed a consent of owner document allowing mechanic’s liens by unpaid subs and suppliers.

-When is the Deadline to File a Mechanic’s Lien?
+When is the Deadline to File a Missouri Mechanic’s Lien?

 In Missouri, a mechanic’s lien must be filed within 6 months after the last day labor and/or materials were furnished to the project.